 Through the vow of poverty, we declare God to be our only treasure.
 All things become secondary and find their proper place in relation to God.
 Through the vow of poverty, we trust that God always provides for our needs, especially in community.

 Through the vow of obedience, we freely submit our most prized possession, our wills, our selves.
-Our vow of obedience is a form of trust in God we exercise by following the legitimate commands of our superiors is obedience to God’s will.
+Our vow of obedience is a form of trust in God we exercise by following the legitimate commands of our superiors in obedience to God’s will.

 A woman discerning our congregation must be between 18-35 years of age, have a high school diploma, have good physical, mental and emotional health, along with a pastor’s or spiritual director’s letter of recommendation.